-The Independent Reviewers made seven recommendations for the Diocese of Coventry.
-They said:
+The two Independent Reviewers who reviewed safeguarding in the Diocese of Coventry said:

-"We have made a number of recommendations following the extensive review of safeguarding practice, processes, and decision-making.
+"We have made a number of recommendations following the extensive review of safeguarding practice, processes, and decision making.
 This also relates to lessons learned from PCR1 and in exploring the practice within the Diocese.
 It must be noted that these recommendations are to build upon what is an already robust practice-based approach taken by Diocese staff to safeguarding."